TMP11X/SHT4X based precision thermometer/humidity sensor

 Rigid-FR4 version was priced about the same as FPCB, due to non-typical 0.2 mm thickness, small 0.25mm drill via diameter and more expensive ENIG plating option.
 I did not order rigid FR4 version.
 Prices above are for 50 pieces quantity.
 Most of the cost is in tooling and fabrication cost for such a small volume, so if one to order say 500 pcs the price per each board would drop by a lot.
 I just didn’t need that many of the temperature sensors yet ;-)

-Flexible PCB variant from PCBway as manufactured
+Flexible PCB variant from PCBWay as manufactured

 Received boards are shown on photos below.
 Individual flexible boards were placed between paper layers to reduce amount of scratching and moving around during the transit.
 They were pretty decent and very flexible.
 Because of small width and narrow neck near the sensing tip island they can do full turn and change into any direction and orientation.
 Small mass also limits the thermal conduction from the sensor chips to the connecting cable/section.